dx9824/XuDong.github.io/_pages/about.md

 -	**Dong, X.** (2020).
 A research on persuasive effect of news feeds Ad in WeChat based on ELM Model, paper presented at the 2020 Annual Conference of Annual Conference of Chinese Computational Communication Research Association.

-# 💻 Proiects and Funding
+# 💻 Projects and Funding
 - *2024.12 -*, "The Outstanding Innovative Talents Cultivation Funded Programs of Renmin University of China" (PI)
 - *2022.06 - 2023.06*, "Case study project for graduate in Xiamen University" (PI)
 - *2024.12 -*， "National Social Science Foundation of China Major Program" (RA)